Pathways to Promise

 Our work doesn’t start at release — it begins inside.

 Pathways to Promise mentors enter facilities like Long Creek Youth Development Center to build relationships with young people before they come home.
-We offer hope, trust, and connection while they’re still navigating confinement, preparing them for the transition back into community.
+We offer hope, trust, and connection while they’re still navigating confinement — preparing them for the transition back into community.

 From attending court hearings and advocating to judges, to holding daily circles and check-ins, MPAC’s mentors support incarcerated youth in a variety of ways.
-They also organize career readiness programs such as resume building and financial literacy, help youth obtain their driver’s licenses, ensure they stay presentable with regular haircuts, and partner with organizations such as Young People’s Caucus to offer cooking classes and Opportunity Scholars for educational and career goal setting.
+They also organize career readiness programs such as resume building and financial literacy workshops through Androscoggin Bank, assist with job applications, help youth obtain their driver’s licenses, ensure they stay presentable with access to clothing and regular haircuts, and collaborate with organizations such as Young People’s Caucus (for cooking classes) and Opportunity Scholars (for educational and career goal setting).

 Ways you can support